ConfedSolutions/bme280/README.md

 on the Bosch BME280 datasheet.
 A sample program is included to call the library and display the values to the TTY or an OLED display (my OLED_96 lib).

+# Changes to original lib
+1. Removed Arduino example folder
+2. Removed make-example file
+3. Got rid of `sudo` in the makefile (Yocto does not like sudo)